 Clients experiencing severe or chronic mental health problems may experience emotional discomfort.
 In these cases, the Counseling Center therapist will work to stabilize and improve coping while determining whether more intensive treatment is indicated.
 When long-term treatment or specialized services are necessary, the therapist will recommend a referral to community resources.

-Students in need of psychiatric services, such as evaluation, prescribing, and monitoring of psychiatric medication, may be referred by the Counseling Center to the Psychiatry Clinic at Stamps Health Services.
+Students in need of psychiatric services, such as evaluation, prescribing, and monitoring of psychiatric medication, may be referred by GT CARE as part of the CARE assessment, or in some cases the Counseling Center may also refer established clients to the Psychiatry Clinic at Stamps Health Services.

 All students currently registered in a degree-seeking program are eligible for services at the Counseling Center.
 A student must be registered in the current semester to utilize our services.
 If a student is on co-op or internship and not registered for classes, then they would not be eligible during that semester.
 In this instance we would be happy to provide appropriate referrals for services.
 See our Referral Services page for more information.